stebix/esmrmb2025-tutorial/README.md

 ![Open MRF banner](assets/openmrf-banner.png)

+For this, check out the open source [OpenMRF](https://github.com/HarmonizedMRI/OpenMRF) repository under the harmonized MRI moniker!

 We wish you fun in playing around with the notebook and code and wish an enjoyable ESMRMB 2025 - Cheers 🎆 from Würzburg and the people of [Experimental Physics 5](https://www.physik.uni-wuerzburg.de/ep5/)